 (i) registering consultants and communicating with applicants and registered consultants,

-(ii) constituting, managing and updating the Consultants Register,
+(ii) constituting, managing and updating the IOC’s Register of Consultants,

-(iii) verifying the compliance by registered consultants with the Olympic Charter, the IOC Code of Ethics and its implementing provisions, especially the rules governing the Candidature process of the relevant edition of the Olympic Games and
+(iii) verifying the compliance by registered consultants with the Olympic Charter, the IOC Code of Ethics and its implementing provisions, especially the Rules of Conduct for Continuous and/or Targeted Dialogue, and

-(iv) protecting the IOC's legal rights and interests, in particular with regards to the Candidature Process of the relevant edition of the Olympic Games (the “Permitted Purposes”).
+(iv) protecting the IOC's legal rights and interests, in particular with regard to Dialogue with Interested Parties (the “Permitted Purposes”).

-The name and country of residence (respectively, the trade name and place of business) of consultants registered in the Consultants Register will be published by the IOC and therefore made publicly available.
-Other information and documents provided by consultants in view of their registration will be kept confidential by the IOC and will only be disclosed to third parties in the situations foreseen at Paragraph 7 of the present Information Notice.
+During Continuous Dialogue, the name and company of consultants registered will be published by the IOC in alphabetical order and therefore made publicly available.
+During the Targeted Dialogue, the consultant’s name/company will be linked to the Interested Party/country concerned and therefore made publicly available by the IOC.
+Other information and documents provided by consultants in view of their registration will be kept confidential by the IOC and will only be disclosed to third parties in the situations foreseen in Paragraph 7 of the present Information Notice.